yichx/yichx.github.io/_pages/about.md

   * Shown to be effective on robust aggregation rules even when the proportion of fake users is extremely low

 * <span style="color: #007bff;"><b>Apply Real-time Vicinal Defense make the Robust Recommendation</b></span>
-  * I am the first author, advised by Prof. Defu Lian, submitted to AAAI on Aug.
+  * I am the first author, advised by Prof. Defu Lian in USTC, submitted to AAAI on Aug.
 2023.
   * Adjust the model in inference phase to unlearn the malicious influence
   * Conducted a theoretical bound about its unlearning ability
   * Apply our method to further improve other robust defenses